jonathanalgar/CustomCode-Analyzer-Generator/README.md

 ## Overview

-The BSD-3 licensed [`CustomCode-Analyzer`](https://github.com/jonathanalgar/CustomCode-Analyzer) component was released to give you real-time feedback your C# code as you build an External Library in your IDE of choice.
-But more generally `CustomCode-Analyzer` can be thought of as a way of locally validating an External Library at the point of build.
-This makes it a powerful component in an end-to-end Large Language Model (LLM) pipeline for generating an ODC External Library:
+The BSD-3 licensed [`CustomCode-Analyzer`](https://github.com/jonathanalgar/CustomCode-Analyzer) component was released to give you real-time feedback your C# code as you build an external library in your IDE of choice.
+But more generally `CustomCode-Analyzer` can be thought of as a way of locally validating an external library at the point of build.
+This makes it a powerful component in an end-to-end Large Language Model (LLM) pipeline for generating an ODC external library:

 ![](./README_resources/diagram.png)

 The `CustomCode-Analyzer-Generator` is an orchestrator  around the `CustomCode-Analyzer` and other local components and external APIs.
-As seen in the above diagram the `CustomCode-Analyzer-Generator` takes user input for an External Library functionality and:
+As seen in the above diagram the `CustomCode-Analyzer-Generator` takes user input for an external library functionality and:

 * Calls the NuGet API and LLMs to generate the candidate implementation and unit test code.
 * Creates implementation and unit test C# projects, installs packages and incorporates candidate code.